-We take a closer look at the players who have the most wins in European Tour history.
+We take a closer look at the players who have the most wins in DP World Tour history.

-Just five players in history have achieved more than 30 wins on the European Tour.
+Just five players in history have achieved more than 30 wins on Tour.

-Seve Ballesteros, Bernhard Langer, Tiger Woods, Colin Montgomerie and Sir Nick Faldo are all certified legends of the game, and each player has proven their dominance through their number of victories on the European Tour.
+Seve Ballesteros, Bernhard Langer, Tiger Woods, Colin Montgomerie and Sir Nick Faldo are all certified legends of the game, and each player has proven their dominance through their number of victories on Tour, which is now named the DP World Tour.

 Seve Ballesteros: 50

-The late, great Seve Ballesteros remains the most decorated European Tour player in history with a record unlikely to be bested.
+The late, great Seve Ballesteros remains the most decorated player in history with a record unlikely to be bested.

 In a span of less than 20 years, the four-time Major Champion claimed 50 titles, starting with his first victory as a 19-year-old at the 1976 Dutch Open, where he beat Howard Clark by eight strokes.